renekrieg/boilerplates/kubernetes/manifests/rancher/readme.md

-# Installation with helm and traefik allready set up
+# Installation with helm and traefik already set up
 Make sure, that helm and cert-manager are installed.
 If not install them.
 # Install helm
 ```bash